scotttyso/intersight-tools/README.ezimm.md

 Note: We recommend that the SCU and OS Image be hosted on the Intersight Transition Tool.
 It supports the ability to auto-sync the files with Intersight in the Software Repository.
 See [install instructions](https://www.cisco.com/c/en/us/td/docs/unified_computing/Intersight/IMM-Transition-Tool/User-Guide-4-0/b_imm_transition_tool_user_guide_4_0.html)

-The easy-imm repository provides a YAML data model to manage Intersight configuration (pools/policies/profiles/templates) as Infrasctructure as Code (IaC).

-The `Domain` and `Server` options allow you to walk thru a wizard based configuration to build the YAML files through a wizard based approach.
-If Python is chosen to push the configuration to Intersight, it will deploy the configuration when complete just like the `Deploy` option.

 #### Examples for `OSInstall`:

 #### Linux